 Just because a product is 100% natural does not guarantee it is safe.
 For example, not using an effective preservative can cause health and/or skin issues.
 Personally, I think it’s more important to be safe and non-toxic than 100% natural.
 And there are some ingredients that are synthetic (or man-made) and completely safe in my book.
 One example is phenoxythanol – a broad spectrum preservative with a very good safety record.

-The USDA and other organic certifying bodies regulate agriculture, not cosmetics.
+The USDA and other organic certifying bodies regulate agriculture, not natural cosmetics.
 The FDC regulates cosmetics and body care products, but not agricultural products.
 Where the two overlap it can get a little confusing.

 Organic is a term that refers only to agricultural (plant- or animal- based) ingredients in a product that have been produced under strict standards without chemical fertilizers, pesticides, hormones or antibiotics.
-A personal care product can labeled as organic if it contains at least 70% organic ingredients.
+A personal care product can be labeled as organic if it contains at least 70% organic ingredients.
 Organic body care products can contain some safe synthetics and still be legally classified as organic.

 A product that is legitimately organic should list the organic certifying agency on the label.
 Look for familiar organic seals such as USDA, OTCO (Oregon Tilth), and Ecocert (Europe).
 If you see a seal you don’t recognize, do a search on it to make sure it’s legit.
 Some companies will create their own seals or purchase vanity seals that don’t assure you of anything.

-Products that say they ‘contain organic ingredients’ are just that – products with organic ingredients.
-They may contain toxic ingredients, too – so do your due diligence.
+Products that say they ‘contain organic ingredients’ are just that, products with organic ingredients.
+They may contain toxic ingredients, too, so do your due diligence.
 Certified organic products are usually trustworthy, but I always read the labels carefully just to be on the safe side.
 Remember, too, that even if a product is generally safe it might not be good for you personally.
 Especially if you or your child have sensitive skin or are prone to allergies, test a product on a small area of your inner arm first and watch for adverse reactions before going wild with it.

 One last thing to keep in mind is that smaller companies may not have the resources to put organic labels on their products.
 This doesn’t mean they’re not safe!
 Many small cosmetic companies are highly dedicated to providing products that are safe and healthy.
-Always check the ingredients – and don’t be afraid to reach out to the company owner with your questions!
+Always check the ingredients.
+And don’t be afraid to reach out to the company owner with your questions.

 Finally, while it’s important to keep ourselves and our kids safe and healthy, it’s definitely not healthy to fret about it.
 The good news is that even a brief hiatus from using conventional products can cause a dramatic decrease in the number of harmful chemicals found in the body.

-As a manufacturer, I am a purist.
+As a manufacturer of natural cosmetics, I am a purist.
 I feel it’s my responsibility and my joy to provide products that are, to the absolute best of my knowledge and ability, safe and healthy to use, and to be transparent about what I offer.
 However, as a consumer, I am most certainly human.
 For the most part, I’m a health nut.
 But I sometimes eat ice cream or a candy bar on Halloween, and I sometimes use products or engage in behaviors that some would say were not healthy.

-Similarly to parenting… If I were so strict about healthy living that my kids could never have fun, what good would that do?
+Similarly to parenting, if I were so strict about healthy living that my kids could never have fun, what good would that do?
 In the end, you’re in charge of your family’s health.
 The best you can do is to keep yourself informed, set your own limits, and relax.

 I’m happy to report that after her brief experimental phase, my daughter has come back to safe and healthy brands on her own accord.
-At 15, she is now not only careful to use safe and healthy beauty products, she is writing her English research paper on the safety of mineral makeup.
+At 15, she is now not only careful to use safe makeup and healthy beauty products, she is writing her English research paper on the safety of mineral makeup.